bbauska/meta-react-basics/README.md

 These websites that tend to have really interactive UIs are more likely to be using something like React.

-Facebook.com had become really not performing and not modern looking after the 10 or so years that we have been using it, we had squeezed all of the performance wins that we could out of Facebook.com.
+Facebook.com was not performing and not modern looking after the 10 or so years it had been in use.
+They had milked that cow dry.

-Really the only option at that point was to rewrite it on a different stack that was going to be a lot faster and a lot easier to build on.
+Really the only option at that point was to rewrite it on a different stack that was going to be faster and easier to build on.

-Basically, there was a need for having a really fast and responsive UI and React fills all of those needs.
+Basically, there was a need for having a truly fast and responsive UI and React fills that need.

-So, this was like a shift in thinking differently about how we build on web.

-We actually rewrote our website a couple of years ago to be completely React and so every engineer who\'s writing for Facebook.com at Meta is pretty much using React.

-I was there for like the middle of it to finally launching it, so it was cool that a little bit of it was already written and we were getting prepared to show it to real users.

-I think 40 engineers on our team were all working on building out this MVP of the redesigned Facebook.com.

-We would work with a variety of product teams to get them to also rewrite their product on our new stack as well.

-It was a really big effort and it was also a really big risk.
-Not all the teams that we talked to thought that we could ship this new version of Facebook.com, so we really had to prove that it was faster.

-It obviously looked more modern, but we had to prove that it would really help these products teams deliver the best version of their product that they could on web.
+Facebook has been rewritten using React.

-React is open sourced, meaning that anyone can contribute to it, and those engineers are working full-time on React.
+React is open sourced, meaning that anyone can contribute to it, without dues and licensing crap.
+Unlike Apple, Microsoft, and EVERYONE else!
+'Thank you' goes out to Linus Benedict Trivolds, creator of GitHub and the first Linux kernel.
+You are an inspiration to humanity, and more specifically, every programmer ever.
+You've given more than Apple, Microsoft, & IBM have ever produced.
+And you ask for nothing in return.
+Linus, you are a tribute to humanity.

-But we also have developers who aren\'t at Meta who are also contributing to React, and that means that there\'s a really strong community around React.
+But we also have developers who aren\'t at Meta who are also contributing to React (for free), and that means that there\'s a really strong community around React (all for free to meta, a trillion-dollar company).
+Something wrong with this picture you say?
+Hell yes, I say.

 A lot of people are really excited to build on it and make improvements to it.

-If you ever have any questions or you have an idea about a certain feature or optimization or improvement, there\'s really a great opportunity to actually contribute to the React library itself.
+If you ever have any questions or an (free) ideas about a certain feature or optimization or improvement, there\'s really a great opportunity to actually contribute to the React library itself.

-There\'s a React team at Meta, and this team is comprised of engineers who are working on React full-time.
+There\'s a React team at Meta, and this team is comprised of engineers (really?) who are working on React full-time.

 But there\'s also a group of developers outside of Meta who are contributing to React as well.